Apps-and-Design/d7_commponent_header/README.txt

 Check out the module code from this repo and install in your Drupal modules folder.
-It's recommended to make sure the module's folder is named "asu_components_header" to match the module's machine name.
+It's recommended to make sure the module's folder is named "asu_component_header" to match the module's machine name.

 All dependencies are packaged within the module, no further libraries to download.